TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 Build a free, open-source website.
 {:.faded}

-Code on GitHub, hosted by Netlify, using a Jekyll theme.
+Jekyll theme, code on GitHub, hosted by Netlify.
 You'll reap the following benefits:

 1. A full history of your changes to any part of the website
 1. Write blog posts entirely in Markdown